-According, there is a need in the art for a simplified electronic program schedule system that may be more easily implemented, and which is appealing and efficient in operaelectronic program schedule system that displays both broadcast programs and electronic schedule information in a manner not previously available with other electronic program schedule systems, particularly those using a remote controller.
+Accordingly, there is a need in the art for a simplified electronic program schedule system that may be more easily implemented, and which is appealing and efficient in operation.
+There is also a need to provide the user with an electronic program schedule system that displays both broadcast programs and electronic schedule information in a manner not previously available with other electronic program schedule systems, particularly those using a remote controller.

-For example, there is a particular need for a flexible program schedule system that allows a user to view selected broadcast programs on a portion of the screen of the television receiver while simultaneously viewing program schedule information for other channels and/or services on 65 another portion of the screen.
-There is also a need for such a program schedule system that permits the user to select from a plurality of selectable display formats for viewing the program schedule information It is also preferred to have a system that indicates to the user those keys on the remote controller that are active in any particular mode of operation.
+For example, there is a particular need for a flexible program schedule system that allows a user to view selected broadcast programs on a portion of the screen of the television receiver while simultaneously viewing program schedule information for other channels and/or services on another portion of the screen.
+There is also a need for such a program schedule system that permits the user to select from a plurality of selectable display formats for viewing the program schedule information.
+It is also preferred to have a system that indicates to the user those keys on the remote controller that are active in any particular mode of operation.
 There also exists a need for such a system that will give a user the capability to set a programmable reminder for viewing a program scheduled to air at a future time.